-In July 2021, the European Commission published the proposed draft revised VBER and the draft revised Vertical Guidelines .
-The new VBER and guidelines shall replace the current VBER, which came into force in 2010 and is due to expire on 31 May 2022.
-According to the new draft VBER, the basic framework remains unchanged: it exempts from prohibition agreements that (1) are concluded vertically (= between non-competitors), (2) between companies with market shares up to a maximum of 30 per cent and (3) do not contain hardcore restrictions.
-The prohibited hardcore restrictions in principle according to the first draft, continue to include the resale price maintenance - even if the wording in the accompanying draft Guidelines provides some ambiguity.
-Considering the trend towards dual distribution (ie, where the supplier also sells itself directly to end customers and thus competes with its sales intermediaries), the exchange of information between supplier and distributor may require adjustments.
-At least in the draft VBER, such information exchange shall not be exempted from a joint market share of more than 10 per cent as it would bear risks of collusion.
-Instead, the regulations for horizontal agreements shall apply, in particular the Guidelines on horizontal cooperation agreements - which are also under review by the European Commission.
+In July 2021, the European Commission published the proposed draft revised VBER and the draft revised Vertical Guidelines, which have been further amended and put into force on 1 June 2022.
+The new VBER and guidelines replace the current VBER, which came into force in 2010 and expired on 31 May 2022.
+According to the new VBER, the basic framework remains unchanged: it exempts from prohibition agreements that (i) are concluded vertically (= between non-competitors); (ii) between companies with market shares up to a maximum of 30%; and (iii) do not contain hardcore restrictions.
+The prohibited hardcore restrictions continue to include resale price maintenance.